 This will list every Nginx configuration you have on your machine and prompt you for which app you'd like to set up with SSL.
 My Ubuntu machine happens to host a bunch of sites.
 Feel free to check out any of them if you please 🙂:

 The configuration I'm looking for is #18.
-Selecting this will then prompt whether or not we'd like to redirect HTTP traffic to HTTPS, which is something you should definitely do (is there even a reason not to do this?
+Selecting this will then prompt whether or not we'd like to redirect HTTP traffic to HTTPS, which you should do (is there even a reason not to do this?
 Let me know in the COMMENTS BELOW and remember to smash that LIKE button).

 Select option 2.